 We have seven curriculum guides created by teachers for teachers.
 The curricula provide middle school students with opportunities to observe natural processes at Point Reyes National Seashore and to stimulate interest in science and environmental stewardship.
-Each curriculum is available for download on this website and a CD with all seven can be ordered by calling 415-464-5139.
+A CD with all seven can be ordered by calling 415-464-5139.
 All activities are linked to the California State Science Standards (2000) and the National Science Standards.

 Clem Miller Environmental Education Center